nx-lr/protea/readme.md

 ## Overview

-Often, programming with a new language is hard.
-We have to waste time choosing or learning a completely different language, or go through the pains of installing and setting up SDKS in order to program with them.

-The JavaScript language is quite fundamentally flawed, both in terms of language design and the ecosystem that surrounds it.
-It's not strongly typed, leading to unexpected consequences.
-And some frameworks require a thousand different NPM packages in order to work (a create-react-app blank app has more than 1,500 packages).
+Learning a new programming language is hard: new toolchains to download, frameworks and tools to learn, and APIs to memorize.
+And in each domain, the languages performing best would long surpass other languages that will soon follow.
+The insurgence of new, modern and fully-featured languages like Rust, Kotlin and Go, would break these.

+JavaScript was no different.
+Given the circumstances that made it, it was not designed to be used for more complex projects such as enterprise-scale software.
+Still, people kept on pushing for new ideas and developing tools for them, and those got incorporated into the language and its ecosystem.
+However, it would not (yet) change the way we fundamentally think about JavaScript.

+The language is flawed, as many would point out.
+The lack of types would yield somewhat crazy results, some of which could ["turn our everyday job into a nightmare"][wtfjs].
+Projects get bloated with hundreds, if not thousands of NPM packages in order to work and run smoothly, resulting in increasingly laggy build times.

 [wtfjs]: https://github.com/denysdovhan/wtfjs/
 [go]: https://golang.org/